Gardaí appeal for witnesses after toddler injured in hit and run in Cork

-Gardaí are appealing for information following a hit and run in Cork this evening.
+Gardaí are appealing for information following a hit and run in Cork.

-At around 6pm this evening, a toddler was struck by a passing motorist on Oliver Plunkett Street, Bandon.
+At around 6pm yesterday evening, a toddler was struck by a passing motorist on Oliver Plunkett Street, Bandon.

 The two-year-old boy was taken to Cork University Hospital to be treated for his injuries which are not life-threatening.